paulrayner/exploreddd.github.com/src/speakers/indu-alagarsamy.md

       <h2 class="speaker-subheader"><strong>Autonomy & Asynchrony: The Key to Designing Reliable Systems</strong></h2>

+      <p class="copy">The real world, with all its complexity, can at the same time be simple, elegant and beautiful.
+It thrives on autonomy and asynchrony, the two most important things that bring order to chaos.
+The real world does not pause for something to complete before moving on.
+And yet, when we write software, “Command and Control” is the norm.
+We find clever ways of doing this while keeping up with all the new technologies and the languages in fashion, all the while ignoring the realities of life.</p>

       <p class="copy">In this session, explore an alternate universe in which Event Driven Architecture can power even the most complex mission-critical systems.
 Learn how communicating asynchronously via events leads to building systems that are autonomous and much more reliable.
 Embrace asynchrony and autonomy.
 Make the complex simple.<p>

       <a class="btn" href="https://ti.to/explore-ddd-conference/2017">Buy Tickets</a>